ionos-cloud/puppet-module/docs/README.md

 # Introduction

+---
+**NOTE:**
+Be aware that the Puppet IonosCloud Module v6 will become main branch and it will be using the latest stable API Version

+---
 ## Overview

 The Ionoscloud Puppet module allows a multi-server cloud environment using Ionoscloud resources to be deployed automatically from a Puppet manifest file.